MicrosoftDocs/learn/learn-pr/quantum/run-quantum-algorithms-quantum-hardware-azure-quantum/includes/2-quantum-hardware-overview.md

 service](../media/2-azure-quantum-flow-diagram.png)

 You just need an Azure subscription to start submitting quantum computing jobs to Azure Quantum.
-These jobs will be queued by the provider to be run in the target device you select.
+These jobs will be queued by the provider to be run on the target device you select.
 Through Azure Quantum you can manage your jobs and monitor their status, as well as get the results once they are completed.